 Each of the materials is endowed with several useful properties – some distinct, some similar.
 They serve different purposes, which makes sure everyone is able to find a suitable material of their choice.

-For instance, if strength and durability are your concerns, and you don’t mind spending a bit more, brick would be the ideal material to go for.
+For instance, if strength and durability are your concerns, and you don't mind spending a bit more, the brick would be the ideal material to go for.
 On the other hand, if you plan to put up a retaining wall on your own and are searching for an affordable option, you can go for timber.

 Thus, the ideal material for you will depend on your priorities and preferences and, of course, on the purpose you want the wall to serve.
 So, choose a fitting wall material and get going!